 Name changes, name corrections, and date of birth corrections will require a visit to an office.

-What tests are required to obtain a Florida learner’s permit?
+13. What is required to obtain a Florida learner’s license?

 - Must meet all the requirements of the Real ID Act.